JGarnica22/PSlab/ATACseq_analysis/README.md

 ### Bowtie
 #### Genome index
-The first step for alignment is generate or download the genome index for bowtie2.
+The first step for alignment is to generate or download the genome index for bowtie2.
 You can download a complete package of already indexed (sequence, annotation, indexes for multiple aligners including BWA-MEM and bowtie2) from [Illumina's iGenomes site](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 Alternatively, you can build a ndw une using `bowtie2-build` using <your_genome.fa> sequence as only input.
 Bowtie2 index must include a set of 6 files with suffixes .1.bt2, .2.bt2, .3.bt2, .4.bt2, .rev.1.bt2, and .rev.2.bt2.

 Then you can proceed to align your reads using:
 ````